barrelstrength/sprout-sitemaps/README.md

-# Sprout Sitemap
+# Sprout Sitemaps

-- **Sitemaps** - Generate comprehensive, multi-lingual XML sitemaps
+Easy to use Sitemap Manager with Craft Commerce and Multi-Site support.

 ## Documentation

-See the [Sprout Website](https://sprout.barrelstrengthdesign.com/docs/seo) for documentation, guides, and additional resources.
+See the [Sprout Website](https://sprout.barrelstrengthdesign.com/docs/sitemaps) for documentation, guides, and additional resources.

 ## Support